ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 ![Testing the game in ct.js](./images/tutJettyCat_12.png)

-Open the "Types" tab again, and open the cat's type.
+Open the "Templates" tab again, and open the cat's template.
 Here we have four tabs for code:

 * "On Create" for code that runs once when a copy is created;
 * "On Step" that runs at each frame;